-For PACE and Partnership, the MCO's service authorization policies and procedures must be comparable and applied no more stringently for mental health/substance use disorder benefits than they are for medical/surgical benefits as required by the Mental Health Parity and Addiction Equity Act.
+For Partnership, the MCO's service authorization policies and procedures must be comparable and applied no more stringently for mental health/substance use disorder benefits than they are for medical/surgical benefits as required by the Mental Health Parity and Addiction Equity Act.

-- 2. Necessity or Appropriateness of Services - a.
+2. Necessity or Appropriateness of Services

+a.
 Use of Approved Service Authorization Policies

 The IDT shall use the MCO's Department-approved service authorization policies and procedures to authorize services.
-The IDT shall not deny services that are reasonable and necessary to cost-effectively support the member's long term care outcomes identified in the comprehensive assessment as well as those necessary to assist the member to be as selfreliant and autonomous as possible.
+The IDT shall not deny services that are reasonable and necessary to cost-effectively support the member's long term care outcomes identified in the comprehensive assessment as well as those necessary to assist the member to be as self-reliant and autonomous as possible.
 Long-term care outcomes for which services are authorized may relate to:

 - i.
 The prevention, diagnosis, and treatment of a disease, condition, and/or disorder that results in health impairments and/or disability; - ii.
 The ability to achieve age-appropriate growth and development; - iii.
 The ability to attain, maintain, or regain functional capacity; and - iv.
-The opportunity to have access to the benefits of community living, to achieve person-centered goals, and live and work in the setting of their choice. - b.
-Amount, Duration and Scope of Medicaid Services c.
-Most Integrated Services
+The opportunity to have access to the benefits of community living, to achieve person-centered goals, and live and work in the setting of their choice.

+b.
+Amount, Duration and Scope of Medicaid Services

-Members shall have access to services in the benefit package that are identified as necessary to support the long term care outcomes in an amount, duration and scope that will support member outcomes and are no less effective than would be achieved through the amount, duration and scope of services that would otherwise be furnished to fee-for-service Medicaid recipients.
+Members shall have access to services in the benefit package that are identified as necessary to support the long term care outcomes in an amount, duration and scope that will support member outcomes and are no less effective than would be achieved through the amount, duration and scope of services that would otherwise be furnished to fee-for-service Medicaid recipients, as set forth in 42 CFR § 440.230 and, for members under the age of 21, as additionally set forth in 42 CFR §§ 441.50 - 441.62 (EPSDT).